xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.BAR**(**bar\_num**)

-Bar\_num    is the ID number of the custom menu bar you want to delete.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the ID number of the custom menu bar you want to delete.

-**Tip**   Rather than trying to discover the ID number of the menu bar you want to delete, use a reference to the ADD.BAR function that created the bar.
-For example, the following macro formula deletes the menu bar created by the ADD.BAR function in the cell named ReportsBar:
+**Tip**&nbsp;&nbsp;&nbsp;Rather than trying to discover the ID number of the menu bar you want to delete, use a reference to the ADD.BAR function that created the bar.
+For example, the following macro formula deletes the menu bar created by the ADD.BAR function in the cell named
+ReportsBar:

 DELETE.BAR(ReportsBar)

 **Related Functions**

-ADD.BAR   Adds a menu bar
+ADD.BAR&nbsp;&nbsp;&nbsp;Adds a menu bar

-SHOW.BAR   Displays a menu bar
+SHOW.BAR&nbsp;&nbsp;&nbsp;Displays a menu bar

 Return to [top](#A)